misakey/backend/docs/content/concepts/box-events.md

     "encrypted": "(string) (base64): the encrypted message.
-Recall that files are sent separately from the message, so the size of a message event stays rather small.", "deleted": { // nullable, indicates the message have been removed "at_time": "indicates the deletion time of the message", "by_identity_id": "indicates who has deleted the message", },
+Recall that files are sent separately from the message, so the size of a message event stays rather small.", "deleted": { // nullable, indicates the message have been removed "at_time": "indicates the deletion time of the message", "by_identity": "indicates who has deleted the message", },
     "last_edited_at": "(RFC3339 time): indicates that the message was edited, and when", "referrer_id": null